 How might such a vision be achieved in practice?
-One well-developed model is offered by the VIVO service, managed since 2003 by the Cornell University Library as a structured view of information about people and academic resources at Cornell University.
-18 The sample of VIVO suggests the following lessons:
+One well-developed model is offered by the VIVO service, managed since 2003 by the Cornell University Library as a structured view of information about people and academic resources at Cornell University.18 The sample of VIVO suggests the following lessons:

-- Start small, with a few common content types people, departments, courses, publications - and extend the supported types organically, based on growing relationships to people, activities, and organizations. - Work with departments and administrators to promote a more uniform approach to self-reporting and demonstrating Return On Investment in the form of improved data consistency and higher public visibility. - Invest data from departments and databases with as little manual intervention as possible, adapting automated ingest procedures to specific local data structures and using simple inferencing to enrich data records with information not explicitly encoded in the source databases (e.g., "member of life science field") and, where possible, enriching or replacing text values with URIs. - Convert data into an open and consistent format, using explicit semantic relationships, and publish the data according to accepted Linked Data principles, avoiding a requirement that any one tool be globally accepted and anticipating instead the future availability of innovative alternatives. - Present users with a clean, Google-like search box in recognition of the fact that people typically submit queries of just one or two words. - Take the user from a single-word query to a page that assembles links clustered by type - people, events, publications, institutions, and topics - efficiently exposing the searcher to response sets of high quality and providing a structured browsing experience based on semantic relationships.
+- Start small, with a few common content types people, departments, courses, publications - and extend the supported types organically, based on growing relationships to people, activities, and organizations. - Work with departments and administrators to promote a more uniform approach to self-reporting and demonstrating Return On Investment in the form of improved data consistency and higher public visibility. - Invest data from departments and databases with as little manual intervention as • possible, adapting automated ingest procedures to specific local data structures and using simple inferencing to enrich data records with information not explicitly encoded in the source databases (e.g., "member of life science field") and, where possible, enriching or replacing text values with URIs. - Convert data into an open and consistent format, using explicit semantic rela-• tionships, and publish the data according to accepted Linked Data principles, avoiding a requirement that any one tool be globally accepted and anticipating instead the future availability of innovative alternatives.